‘I’d have my old Tone Master back!’

 The band have been together since 2009, and you’ve gone from strength to strength.
 Do you feel like the hard work is starting to really pay off?

-The biggest thing for us was playing Rock Werchte where 15000 people watched us, which was mind blowing, but a personal highlight for me was playing the mainstage at Reading.
-To look out and see people as far as the eye can see singing back your songs – it was in incredible feeling to stand on that stage where you’ve watched every band you’ve ever loved play.
+The biggest thing for us was playing Rock Werchter where 15000 people watched us, which was mind-blowing, but a personal highlight for me was playing the mainstage at Reading.
+To look out and see people as far as the eye can see singing back your songs – it was in incredible feeling to stand on THAT stage, where you’ve watched every band that you’ve ever loved perform.
 It was really special.